-Refinancing your student loans can be a breeze with little planning.
+Refinancing your student loans can be a breeze with a little planning.
 You’ll want to take each step and make it as easy as possible through organization and understanding.
 This article will help you turn the process of refinancing into something that makes sense.
 Some of these are typical things that student loan refinancing lenders will want to know about.

 Tip #1 – Know why you are refinancing

-What is your goal – Are you looking for lower monthly payment?
-A lower interest rate and get out of debt faster?
+What is your goal – Are you looking for a lower monthly payment?
+A lower interest rate and to get out of debt faster?
 What kind of loan are you looking for – fixed or variable rate?
 Loan term?
 If you are looking for the lowest monthly payment, a variable rate loan with a longer term will usually get you that (but you will pay more interest).
 If you are looking to pay the least interest over the life of the loan, a shorter term with fixed rate interest would be helpful.

 Tip #2 – Gather proof of income